Big data is not just a fad. It is a business matter today and here to stay

 Listening to customers

-The big data for business can give organizations the power to know the real-time feedback of their consumers.
+Big data for businesses can give organizations the power to know the real-time feedback of their consumers.
 Gone are the days of polls and surveys – sentiment analysis provides much more comprehensive and actionable feedback.
 There are tools like Azure backup service at disposal coupled with ease of hiring IT outsourcing experts.
 With these, it gets easy to leverage other business tools for data collection.
 The goal is to listen to customers’ issues and offer them services and solutions that add value.

 Running Comparative analysis

 The advent of big data for business has enabled organizations to compare their products, services, and overall brand image with their competitors by examining user-behavior metrics in real-time.
-This is specifically useful for the sales and marketing team to help redesign the offerings and packaging to better meet customer demands.
+This is specifically useful for the sales and marketing team to help redesign the offerings and packaging to meet customer demands better.

 Organizations can boost customer engagement by analyzing Big Data from various sources and utilize it to better the customer experience.
 Using these metrics, they can figure out and eventually address any potential customer issues that might create a dent in the business reputation.
 On the other end, the enterprise data can help preserve brand loyalty and improve customer service with a higher retention rate.